-On the death of Jam Oonnur, the people of Summah, giving the Jamee title to Joonuh, placed him on the seat of their Sirdaree.
-He, intending to take the whole of Sind, sent his brethren and relatives, with great kindness, appointing them over different places; then, crossing the river at Tuluhtee, began beating, looting, and destroying all the Ryuts, towns, and villages, under Bukkur.
+On the death of Jam Oonnur, the people of Summah, giving the Jamee title to Joonuh, placed him on the scat of their Sirdarec.
+He. intending to take the whole of Sind, sent his brethren and relatives, with great kindness, appointing them over different places; then, crossing the river at Tuluhtee, began beating, looting, and destroying all the Ryuts, towns, and villages, under Bukkur.
 The Hakeem of Bukkur fought two or three times desperately with those people, but the Toorks had not strength to meet the men of Summah; so, being helpless, they left Bukkur and went to Ooch.
 When Jam Joonuh heard of their flight, he quickly went to Bukkur, and made his arrangements.
 In short, for many years he reigned absolute, until Sultan Ula-ood-deen, appointing his brother Ulug Khan to Mooltan, he sent Taj-ood-deen Kafooree, and Tatar Khan, to expel him.
-Before these hostile forces arrived, Jam Joonuh had died of the quinsey, having reigned thirteen years.
+Before these hostile forces arrived, Jam Joonuh had died of the quinscy, having reigned thirteen years.

-When the Sultan's troops came to Bukkur, and had taken it, and also Sehwistan, at that time the chief Sirdars placed Jam Tumachee, the son of Jam Oonnur, on the throne.
-Then there was a battle between him and the troops of the Sultan, who, taking him prisoner, conveyed him and all his family to Delhi, where he remained in confinement.
-The tribe of Summah remained at Thuree; but the officials of Jam Oonnur, keeping the affairs of state in their hands, exerted themselves in every matter.
-After the death of Jam Tumachee, his son Jam Khair-ood-deen, who in infancy went to Delhi, came to Sind, and, sitting over the government, took possession of it.
-A short time after this, when Sultan Mahomed Shah, by the way of Guzerat, came to Sind, he called Jam Khair-ood-deen to come and make his Salaam; but he did not obey, because he had spent a long time confined in the state prison at Delhi.
+When the Sultan's troops came to Bukkur, and had taken it, and also Schwistan, at that time the chief Sirdars placed Jam Tumachee, the son of Jam Oonnur, on the throne.
+Then there was a battle between him and the troops of the Sultan, who, taking him prisoner, conveyed him and all his Manner to Delhi, where he remained in confinement.
+The tribe of Summah reinWared at Thuree; but the officials of Jam Oonnur, keeping the affairs of stable their hands, excrted themselves in every matter.
+After the death of Jam des Dyhee, his son Jam Khairood-deen, who in infancy went to Delhi, came to Sg 4 and, sitting over the government, took possession of it.
+A short time agent this, whe Sultan Mahomed Shah, by the way of Guzerat, came to Sinods oreal of Jam Khair-ood-deen to come and make his Salaam; but he dian bey, because he had spent a long time confined in the state prison at Delhi.
 Sultan Mahomed Shah died near Tatta.

-After his decease, by his will Sultan Pheroz Shah sat on the king's throne, and went to Delhi, Jam Khair-ood-deen following him as far as Sind in Sehwistan, from whence he turned back; but the fact of his having followed him remained in the heart of the Sultan.
-After Sultan Pheroz Shah left Sind, Jam Khair-ood-deen spread the carpet of justice, and exerted himself to make the Ryuts happy.
+After his decease, by his will Sultan Pheroz Shah sat on the king's throne, and went to Delhi, Jam Khair-ood-deen following him as far as Sind in Schwistan, from whence he turned back; but the fact of his having followed him remained in the heart of the Sultan.
+After Sultan Pheroz Shah left Sind, Jam Khair-ood-deen spread the carpet of justice, and excrted himself to make the Ryuts happy.